 I stayed at the lodge for a night on my way back from a pottery retreat in Dharamkot.
-Albeit over my budget, I convinced myself it was a treat-to-self after what had been an intense month of job interviews and freelance work.
-I’ve visited tea gardens in Assam, Nagaland, Kerala, and Tamil Nadu before, but a tea estate in the Himalayas is a whole different ball game!
+I’ve visited tea gardens in Assam, Nagaland, Kerala, and Tamil Nadu before, but a tea estate in the Himalayas was a whole different ball game.

 A quaint tea room surrounded by tea gardens